 She made her debut on the show circuit at Balmoral in May before she went on to claim first prize in the national at Carlisle in July.

 The Limousin heifer is from the joint (Katrina and James from Wigton) and Shortt (Allen and Little Emma Shortt, Co.
-Tyrone) partnership and was bred by Chris Johnson, Fivemiletown, Co.
+Tyrone) partnership and was bred by Chris Johnston, Fivemiletown, Co.
 Tyrone.

-That’s Farming understands that Emma Shortt purchased Sassy Girl as an embryo as a gift for Allen Shortt from Chris Johnson.
+That’s Farming understands that Emma Shortt purchased Sassy Girl as an embryo as a gift for Allen Shortt from Chris Johnston.

 Earlier today, the auctioneer described the May-2021-born heifer as “perfection personified” before he requested an opening bid of £30,000.